| Why is social emotional development important | Risk factors | How to help children develop social emotional skills | Social-emotional don’ts |

 Social and emotional skills can be cultivated with high-quality SEL programs.

-Using evidence-based SEL interventions in school shows significant improvements in social and emotional learning skills, behavior, attitudes, and academic performance, as well as reduced emotional distress and conduct problems25.
+Using evidence-based SEL interventions in school shows significant improvements in social and emotional learning skills, prosocial behavior, attitudes, and academic performance, as well as reduced emotional distress and conduct problems25.

 Positive school climate